-- General Education Requirement Fulfillment: Social Sciences; PDE; World Engagement: CV - Prerequisite: prior course work in Anthropology or Environmental Studies required - Offering: Alternate years - Instructor: Dobkins, Staff
+- General Education Requirement Fulfillment: Social Sciences; PDE; World Engagement: CV - Prerequisite: prior course work in Anthropology or Environmental Studies required - Offering: Last offered in Fall 2022 - Instructor: Dobkins

 ANTH 356 Language and Culture (4)

 This course introduces students to the major issues and methodologies in the study of language in its cultural context.
 In particular, the course focuses on linguistic questions related to the following: 1) gender; 2) power; 3) ethnic, racial, and national identifies; 4) literacy; 5) poetic, verbal performance; and 6) intercultural communication.
 Analysis often centers on video and cassette texts from films, conversations, and the students' own fieldwork data.